Name and location of repository

 System of arrangement

-Materials are in original order, magazines and journals in alphabetical order followed by newspapers in alphabetical order.
+Arranged in six boxes, the materials are in original order, magazines, and journals in alphabetical order followed by newspapers in alphabetical order.

 Conditions of access and use elements